NNDB

 Military service: USAF (1969)

-Heemeyer purchased a bulldozer with the intention of building a road connecting his store to the main road, but city council members rejected his proposal.
-Over the next two years, he proceeded to fortify the bulldozer, armoring it with concrete sandwiched between half-inch thick steel plates.
-Thus enclosed, he wired an ingenious network of cameras so he could see outside on a pair of old televisions.
+Heemeyer had purchased the Komatsu D335A bulldozer with the intention of clearing a path to connect his store to the main road, but city council members rejected his proposal.
+Over the next two years, he fortified the bulldozer, armoring it with concrete sandwiched between half-inch thick steel plates.
+His cockpit fully encloed, he wired an ingenious network of cameras so he could see outside via a pair of old televisions.
 Inside, he mounted powerful fans to blow away dust from the air slits and gun portals, and kept a stock of beverages in a cooler.

-On the afternoon of 4 June 2004, Heemeyer decided to put his plan into action, and took the finished killdozer on a long, lumbering joyride through the concrete plant, the town hall, and several businesses and homes before becoming stuck in the rubble of a collapsed warehouse.
-By that time, the killdozer was surrounded, and a swat team was firing bullet after bullet at the hull of the beast, only to see the shots ricochet off pitifully while Heemeyer, armed with a rifle, returned fire.
-After a ten minute standoff, the bulldozer went silent.
+On the afternoon of 4 June 2004, Heemeyer decided to put his plan into action, and took the finished killdozer on a long, lumbering joyride, knocking holes in the concrete plant, the town hall, and several businesses and homes before extricating itself in the rubble of a collapsed warehouse.
+The killdozer was surrounded, and a SWAT team fired bullet after bullet at the hull of the beast, only to see the shots ricochet off pitifully while Heemeyer, armed with a rifle, returned fire.
+After a ten minute standoff, the killdozer went silent.

 Police used a series of explosive charges to pierce the killdozer's armor, to no avail.
-By six o'clock the next morning, workers had finally cut open a hole in the using a torch; inside, they found Heemeyer's lifeless body, dead of a single gunshot to the head.
+It took until six o'clock the next morning for workers to make an opening; inside, they found Heemeyer's body, dead of a single gunshot to the head.
 Incredibly, no one else was injured in the rampage.

 Heemeyer's attack, though premeditated, apparently had nothing to do with the 1974 TV movie Killdozer, directed by Jerry London and based on a book by Theodore Sturgeon; or, for that matter, the band Killdozer.